gabriel-r100/Azure-Honeynet/README.md

 ## Conclusion

 For my initial dive into cybersecurity, a simple honeynet was constructed within Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was utilized to trigger alerts and automatically generate incidents based on the ingested logs.
+Microsoft Sentinel configured to trigger alerts and automatically generate incidents based on the ingested logs.
 Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
 The drastic fall in security events attest to how efficient the controls implemented work in security an environment.

 It is safe to assume that had users been utilizing the network, the likelihood of additional incidents increase as our security measures did not focus on user vulnerabilities.